Park controller according to VDE 4105 and NELEV (Solar package 1)

 -

-Do I also need a parking controller for NELEV (Solar Package 1) systems?
+Do I need a park controller for NELEV (Solar Package 1) systems?

 -

-Can I use simple meters with a Nelev system with Pav,e control?
+Can I use simple meters for a NELEV system with PAV,E control?

 -